Cisco Compliance Audit

 - New checks can be added without rewriting framework flow.

-- Category filtering from CLI naturally maps to engine behavior.
+- Category filtering from CLI naturally maps to engine behaviour.

 - Teams can disable checks in YAML without code edits.